 Once your credit balance hits zero - either due to consuming your credits or their expiration, Twilio will begin to use your auto-recharge payment method to maintain service going forward.

 The default auto-recharge settings will be enabled in the month following credit exhaustion or expiration.
 Your Twilio project balance will be automatically refilled up to $20 any time your balance drops below $10.
 For example, if your balance reached $8.50, we would bill your saved payment method $11.50 to bring your project balance back to $20.
-For help configuring auto-recharge on your Twilio project, please see How do I set a recharge trigger.
+For help configuring auto-recharge on your Twilio project, see How do I set an automatic payment recharge trigger.

 I’m already receiving credits from one of these programs.
 Will this affect me?